cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 y = graphsyncHAMT(stateroot)
 goto (*) until the mutable range or any error; //

-5. On the same chainID, according to the global time in the base of RelaySwitchTimeUnit, hash (time in minute base + chain ID) to hash(myRelaysList[`ChainID`][] )find the closest ONE relays.
-Randomly request ONE Peer from myPeersList[`ChainID`][...]. goto step (3) until surveyed 2/3 of myPeersList[`ChainID`][...]
+5. On the same chainID, according to the global time in the base of RelaySwitchTimeUnit, hash (time in minute base + chain ID) to hash(myRelays[`ChainID`][] )find the closest ONE relays.
+Randomly request ONE Peer from myPeers[`ChainID`][...]. goto step (3) until surveyed 2/3 of myPeers[`ChainID`][...]

-6. accounting the voting rule, pick up the highest weight among the roots even only one vote, then use own safetyroot update the CBC safety root: mySafetyContractResultStateRoot[`ChainID`] = voted SAFETY), 统计方法是所有的root的计权重，选最高。 goto (9)
+6. accounting the voting rule, pick up the highest weight among the roots even only one vote, then use own safetyroot update the CBC safety root: mySafetyContractResultStateRoots[`ChainID`] = voted SAFETY), 统计方法是所有的root的计权重，选最高。 goto (9)
+// use  map[root string]Uint to count voting.

 7. graphRelaySync( Relay, peerID_A, chainID, null, selector(field:=contractJSON));